Karaokifyy/Karaokifyy/Sprint3.md

 ## __General__
-This documentation can be used to access the Karaokiffy API.<br/>
+This documentation can be used to access the Karaokifyy API.<br/>
 Descriptions of each available endpoint and results are included below.

 ### __What is Karaokiffy?__